equinix-labs/terraform-equinix-metal-nutanix-cluster/README.md

 # Nutanix Cluster on Equinix Metal

 This Terraform module will deploy a proof-of-concept demonstrative Nutanix Cluster in Layer 2 isolation on Equinix Metal.
-DNS, DHCP, and Cluster internet access is managed by an Ubuntu 22.04 bastion/gateway node.
+DNS, DHCP, and Cluster internet access are managed by an Ubuntu 22.04 bastion/gateway node.

 ## Acronyms and Terms